Where to Discuss?

 Merge CSV: Calc Macro: Loading CSV: Filter Options

-First define the filter itself.
+First, define the filter options.

 def load_csv(self,